-- 2.1 The original guide has been split into two guides to provide clarity between the issue of riverbank stabilisation and mooring and also to enable more information to be provided for the different structures to reflect their purpose.
-The draft guides are at Appendix A and B. - 2.2 The information presented to members is the draft content of the guide.
-It is intended that it be produced in a more user friendly format, including sketches and photos and that the guides will be hosted on the Broads Authority website and produced in paper format only on request. - 2.3 In order to give the guides more weight in determining planning applications and potentially at any subsequent appeals, the intention is that the guides are subject to 6 weeks consultation with the public in a similar approach to that of the Local Plan.
+- 2.1 The information presented to members is the draft content of the guide.
+It is intended that it be produced in a more user friendly format, including sketches and photos. - 2.2 In order to give the guides more weight in determining planning applications and potentially at any subsequent appeals, it is recommended that the guides are subject to 6 weeks consultation with the public in a similar approach to that of the Local Plan.
 The guides will then be presented to a future Full Authority meeting for adoption.